Directed mixed membership stochastic blockmodel: Applications to real-world data sets

-In this subsection, we apply DiSP algorithm to the web Political blogs network introduced by \cite{adamic2005the}.
-The data was collected at 2004 US presidential election.
-Such political blogs data can be represented by a directed graph, in which each node in the graph corresponds to a web blog labelled either as liberal or conservative.
+We see that a larger (or a smaller) $\mathrm{MHamm}$ indicates a heavy (slight) asymmetric between row communities and column communities. \end{itemize} We are now ready to describe some real-world directed networks as below:\\ \textbf{Poltical blogs}: this data was collected at 2004 US presidential election \cite{adamic2005the}.
+Such political blogs data can be represented by a directed graph, in which each node in the graph corresponds to a web blog labelled either as liberal or conservative (i.e., $K=2$ for this data).
 An directed edge from node $i$ to node $j$ indicates that there is a hyperlink from blog $i$ to blog $j$.
 Clearly, such a political blog graph is directed due to the fact that there is a hyperlink from blog $i$ to $j$ does not imply there is also a hyperlink from blog $j$ to $i$.
+This data can be downloaded from \url{http://www-personal.umich.edu/~mejn/netdata/}.
+The original data has 1490 nodes, after pre-processing by Algorithm \ref{alg:prepro}, $A\in\{0,1\}^{813,813}$.\\ \textbf{Human proteins (Stelzl)}: this network can be downloaded from \url{http://konect.cc/networks/maayan-Stelzl} and it represents interacting pairs of protein in Humans (Homo sapiens) \cite{stelzl2005human}.
+In this data, node means protein and edge means interaction.
+The original data has 1706 nodes, after pre-processing, $A\in\{0,1\}^{1507\times1507}$.
+The number of row (column) clusters is unknown, to estimate it, we plot the leading 20 singular values of $A$ in panel (b) of Figure \ref{Leading20} and find that the eigengap suggests $K=2$.
+Meanwhile, \cite{DISIM} also uses the idea of eigengap to choose $K$ for directed networks.\\ \textbf{Wikipedia links (crh)}: this data represents the wikilinks of the Wikipedia in the Crimean Turkish language (crh), and it can be downloaded from \url{http://konect.cc/networks/wikipedia_link_crh/}.
+In this network, node denotes article, and edge denotes wikilink \cite{kunegis2013konect}.
+After pro-processing, there are 3555 nodes, i.e., $A\in\{0,1\}^{3555\times3555}$.
+Panel (c) of Figure \ref{Leading20} suggests $K=2$ for this data.\\ \textbf{Wikipedia links (dv)}: this data consists of the wikilinks of the Wikipedia in the Divehi language (dv) where nodes are Wikipedia articles, and directed edges are wikilinks \cite{kunegis2013konect}.
+It can be downloaded from \url{http://konect.cc/networks/wikipedia_link_dv/}.
+After pre-processing, $A\in\{0,1\}^{2394\times 2394}$. $K=2$ for this data.
+Panel (d) of Figure \ref{Leading20} suggests $K=2$ for this data.